The Best Errors & Omissions Insurance Companies for 2026

 One of Liberty Mutual’s best attributes is its experience in tailoring insurance products to niche industries.
 In particular, Liberty Mutual is a great choice for construction professionals because it also has strong offerings in a variety of construction-related policies.
 This makes it easy to use Liberty Mutual as a one-stop shop and add a contractors’ E&O policy to other more specialized products like builders risk insurance or surety.
 Further, Liberty Mutual’s construction products can be adjusted to meet risks for a variety of project delivery structures including design-build, design-bid-build, and public-private partnerships.

 Liberty Mutual’s liability products for construction businesses also have high policy limits available, reflecting the potential risk exposure of such companies.
-Design-build contractors can obtain primary policy limits of $5 million for up to $500 million in revenue, and excess limits of up to $10 million are available in some circumstances.
+Design-build contractors can obtain policy limits of up to $10 million for businesses with $500 million or less in gross revenue.

 Along with coverages suited to the construction industry, Liberty Mutual provides helpful services related to claims and risk management.
 Liberty Mutual’s customer service teams integrate underwriting, legal counsel, and risk management advice to minimize risks for policyholders.
 By bringing these different functions together, Liberty Mutual helps companies prevent claims and navigate them with good support.